-The library's investment in capital assets for governmental activities at April 30, 2014, was \$8,483,779.
+The library's investment in capital assets for governmental activities at April 30, 2015, was \$7,934,132.
 This investment in capital assets includes land, building and improvements, equipment, and furniture and fixtures.
-See page 16 of the financial statements.
+Refer to page 16 of the financial statements for more detail.
+Also, please see the explanation of the prior period adjustment on page MD&A 11.